Ream-Systems/Ream-Systems.github.io/blog/first_post/Ream Systems Limited.md

 _Moving onto more lucrative projects_ <br>

-2. We will approach a leading hobby manufacturer with a product to modernize and increase the online sales of their rule books. <br><br>

-3. We will continue development of our political data analysis/information app.
+2. We will continue development of our political data analysis/information app.
 We will inform any prospective employees further after they have signed a confidentiality agreement, but, to give perspective: We have had meetings with a few different parties in Scotland, and all seem interested if this project proved to be successful.
 This product be expanded out as well, not just to Scotland or UK as a whole, but to any government with online data available.
 This project, if successful, may be hugely profitable - and dont worry we intend to stay well clear of the likes of Cambridge Analyitica! <br> <br>